The two main divisions of Buddhism are Theravada (Hinayana) and Mahayana Buddhism.

 Sautantrika

 Sautantrika is the first school of Mahayana Buddhism.
 In Sautantrika, the position of Idealism is taken up first, but then instead of going on to say the world is unreal, Sautantrikas affirm the reality of the world through inference.
 Although there is no way to know whether the world exists or not in Idealistic ontology, the Sauntantrikas say that since practically we see the world around us and have experiences in it, we can infer the existence of the world from practical experience.
+Taking this position, the rest of the teaching follows the Theravada path, with the world said to be a dependent reality only and Nirvana being a realization of this truth.

 There is no major school of Sautantrika philosophy extant today, and it is of historical importance only.